 Today an easy ride along the new cycle path along the coast, an ex-railway line.
 You can make a coffee stop in the fashionable resort of Portoroz.
 A detour will bring you to the saltpans of Seca.
 This cycling holiday ends in the little harbour village of Piran, famous for its gorgeous Venetian architecture.

 Overnight stay in **** hotel with breakfast in Piran.

 Distance: 37 km / 24 mi and 11 km / 6,8 mi an optional side tour to salt pans of Seca; Ascent/Descent: +390m.- 390m

 Today is the last day!
 After breakfast, prepare for your departure or book an extra night to enjoy the sea.

-Long stages of flat terrain (high-plain) alternated a landscape with gentle rolling hills.
+Long stages of flat terrain (high-plain) alternated a landscape with gently rolling hills.
 The steeper climbs are short and the longer ones not too steep.
 Often the choice between longer and shorter daily distances.
 Cycling along quiet country roads: dirt and asphalted.
 Cycle experience is needed.
-Suitable for cyclist of average fitness.
+Suitable for cyclists of average fitness.

 Average daily distances: